grego/bladesite/content/index.md

 </code>

-Blades is made to do one job and do it well - generate HTML files from the provided content using the provided templates.
+Blades is made to do one job - generate HTML files from the provided content using the provided templates.
-Thanks to the amazing [Ramhorns](https://github.com/maciejhirsz/ramhorns) templating engine, [zero-copy](https://serde.rs/lifetimes.html#borrowing-data-in-a-derived-impl) deserialisation and [rayon](https://github.com/rayon-rs/rayon) parallel iterators, it renders the whole site in milliseconds, possibly more than [10 times](https://github.com/grego/ssg-bench) faster than other generators like Hugo.
+Thanks to [Ramhorns](https://github.com/maciejhirsz/ramhorns) templating engine, [zero-copy](https://serde.rs/lifetimes.html#borrowing-data-in-a-derived-impl) deserialisation and [rayon](https://github.com/rayon-rs/rayon) parallel iterators, it renders the whole site in milliseconds, possibly more than [10 times](https://github.com/grego/ssg-bench) faster than other generators like Hugo.

 It's made for easy setup and use.
 A static site generator should be a no brainer.
-It uses [mustache](https://mustache.github.io/mustache.5.html) templates with extremely minimal and obvious syntax (really, like 7 rules!), while providing the necessary building blocks to let you focus on your content.
+It uses [mustache](https://mustache.github.io/mustache.5.html) templates with extremely minimal and obvious syntax (like 7 rules!), providing the necessary building blocks to let you focus on your content.

-You may categorise your pages into taxonomies (like categories or tags), use the usual features like pagination or breadcrumbs and even generate image galleries.
+## Features
+* Powerful plugin system
+* Themes
+* Image gallery generation
+* [CommonMark](https://commonmark.org) markdown with tables and footnotes for content
+* Automatic syntax highlighting using [cmark-syntax](https://github.com/grego/cmark-syntax)
+  (with a possibility of turning LaTeX formulas into [MathML](https://developer.mozilla.org/docs/Web/MathML))
+* Customisable taxonomies (like categories or tags)
+* Pagination
+* Breadcrumbs
+* Asset colocation
+* Table of contents with access to all of the site data
-Sitemap and RSS feed are automatically rendered.
+* Automatic sitemap, Atom and RSS feed generation
-All done without hassle, faster than you blink.

 ## Why not _`blades`_?
 Unlike other monolithic generators, Blades is modest in its scope.
 All it does is generating your site.